AbyanCore/EngraMind/smart_contract.md

 - **Create Vault**
   - **Function**: `create_vault`
   - **Description**: Creates a vault for managing tokens.
+  - **Parameters**:
+    - None
+  - **Accounts**:
+    - `signer`: The account creating the vault
+    - `authority`: The authority over the vault
+    - `vault`: The vault account to be created
+    - `vault_lamport`: Storage account for lamports

 - **Buy Token**
   - **Function**: `m_buy_token`
   - **Description**: Buys tokens using lamports.
   - **Parameters**:
     - `amount` (u64): The number of lamports to spend.
-  - **Ownership Check**: Ensures only the vault owner can buy.
+  - **Ownership Check**: Ensures only the vault owner and authority can buy.
   - **Validation**:
     - The user must have sufficient lamports.
+  - **Token Conversion**: Each lamport is converted to 10 tokens.

 - **Take Token**
   - **Function**: `m_take_token`
   - **Description**: Withdraws tokens from the vault.
   - **Parameters**:
     - `amount` (u64): The number of lamports to withdraw.
-  - **Ownership Check**: Ensures only the vault owner can withdraw.
+  - **Ownership Check**: Ensures only the vault owner and authority can withdraw.
   - **Validation**:
+    - The vault must have sufficient tokens (amount * TOKEN_LAMPORT).
-    - The vault must have sufficient tokens and lamports.
+    - The vault lamport account must have sufficient lamports.

 ---